 Edna was willing to drive her friend places when her friend made clear that the ride was important.
 She did not think anyone giving her children a lift, or she herself giving someone else a lift, was important enough to reciprocate.
 It is easy for a friend not to live up to someone’s expectations when those desires are not made explicit.

 The friend who was left out of a party needed to recognize that not every friend is included every time friends gather.
 Even a best friend may not be invited to a party for all sorts of unguessable reasons having to do with the other people who come, what is planned for the party, or some special purpose.
 In this case, the people at the party were planning a surprise party for the neglected friend!

 Friends often gossip about each other.
 Such talk is reprehensible only when the gossip reflects badly on the friend.
 Talking about a friend is not a sign of disloyalty.

 Someone who does a huge favor for a friend should do it because it is the right thing to do.
 If he or she expects the other person to be appreciative—indefinitely—that person is likely to be disappointed.
-In fact, really big favors tend to interrupt friendships. (“Neither a borrower or a lender be”) Harry did not like to remember that he was indebted to his friend.
+In fact, really big favors tend to interrupt friendships. (“Neither a borrower nor a lender be.”)
+Harry did not like to remember that he was indebted to his friend.

 In order for friends to stay friends, it is important to set limits.
 Someone who does not take a hint to leave at the end of an evening should be told explicitly to leave.
 Friends should be open with friends without having to worry about giving offense.
 A friend may not supply everything someone may want, but a friend should not be a burden.

 Maybe you want more.
-Maybe you think, as some do, that if someone cannot be relied on in certain special situations, that person is simply not a good friend.
+Maybe you think, as some do, that if someone cannot be relied on in every situation, then that person is simply not a good friend.
 Then, it becomes true that there are no truly good friends, because there are circumstances where every friendship may fail.